Isotope vs. DNA Analysis for Cotton Origin: Key Differences, Accuracy & Compliance

 A. Key considerations include independence, the quality of reference data, the ability to interpret results for compliance decisions, and the provider’s ability to integrate with broader traceability systems.

-To learn how cotton isotope origin testing can support your traceability strategy: sales@genutrace.com
+To learn how cotton isotope testing for origin verification can support your traceability strategy contact us at sales@genutrace.com

 Next